Eimisas/sinbadflow/Readme.md

 ## Additional help

-Use built in ```help()``` method for additional information.
+Use built in ```help()``` method for additional information about the classes and methods.
 Do not hesitate to contact me with any question.
 Pull requests are encouraged!

 ## Contributors